Enrollment & Change of Enrollment

 Students who have failed to make necessary arrangements for the various financial or academic requirements of the College are subject to having a hold placed on their records that may prevent enrollment and release of transcripts.
 Unresolved holds at the time of graduation will prevent the student from participating in commencement exercises.
 The most common academic reasons for a hold are probationary academic status, failure to declare a major by the spring enrollment period during the sophomore year and failure to meet with the academic advisor.
 Financial holds involve unpaid balances, unsigned student loan promissory notes or loans in default.

-Enrolled students of The Claremont Colleges may audit courses with the consent of the instructor.
-Such arrangements will not be recorded by the Registrar’s Office and the auditor will not receive credit of any kind.
-Persons not regularly registered at the colleges may audit courses, provided they obtain the instructor’s and the registrar’s permission and pay the regular auditor’s fee (there is no fee for senior citizens).
-Courses which are participation-intensive, such as art, writing, theatre, language and physical education courses, may not allow auditors.
+Enrolled students of The Claremont Colleges may audit Pomona College courses with the consent of the instructor.
+Persons not enrolled at the Colleges may also audit Pomona College courses, provided they obtain the instructor’s and the registrar’s (and in some cases, the department chair’s) permission, and pay the regular auditor’s fee ($100).
+(There is no fee for senior citizens).
+Such arrangements are not recorded by the Registrar’s Office; attendance in classes is not noted or recorded; and the auditor does not receive credit or record of any kind.
+Courses which are participation-intensive (such as art, writing, theatre, language and physical education), or in high demand, do not allow auditors.
+The College reserves the right to rescind permission to audit at any time.

 Students currently enrolled at Pomona College will not be awarded transfer credit for work completed at another college or university during the regular semesters.
 Students who take an approved leave from the College may transfer such work, subject to the restrictions described in the Transfer Credit section.